jameyquinn/jameyquinn.github.io/README.md

 * Each individual expects more of themself than of others
 * Individuals look out for each other's well-being.
 I've seen well-meaning colleagues use the team's documented standards to belittle a teammate.
 * All understand and adhere to the [golden rule](https://en.wikipedia.org/wiki/Golden_Rule) and are willing to be called out when failing it
-* Bias experience over knowledge, doing over talking
-* We are proud of - and often celebrate - our differences.
+* We are proud of - and **often** celebrate - our differences.
 We protect these differences and support the voices even when we disagree with the words

 ### Decision-making